Regd.No.: 126198/071/072

 6th Jan, 2022

-Only hardest sections was climb to colorful Namche Bazaar.
+The only hardest section was climbing to the colorful Namche Bazaar.
 As well few hours Uphill to beautiful Tengboche and the majestic Monastery, but it was worth the hard effort.
 Thanks to Team Himalaya and the guide, porters for making our trip in Nepal so meaningful and enjoyable.

 Alvaro Lott